 So today, I am encouraging everyone, myself especially, to review how we measure success and progress.
 Instead of focusing on how much you have left to do on a goal or project, measure your progress by much you have done already.
 Success Magazine backs up this paradigm with research.
 According to an article by Mel Robbins, a motivational speaker and entrepreneur, “research proves that seeing your progress and how much you have completed will inspire you to keep pushing”.
 I will celebrate the fact that I hit my money milestone with my student loans and not on the fact that I have a way to go before I can eliminate my student loan debt altogether.
 Reaching that milestone was not easy so I have to take a moment and appreciate how far I have come on that path to financial freedom.
 In addition to keeping a rolling to do list, start a “did it” list that you can go back and refer to when you need a motivational push to keep going.
 As I said, it is easy to get overwhelmed and forget all the great things you have accomplished.
 Measuring your progress by what you have accomplished and keeping a rolling list of things that you have completed so far will help each action, big so small, feel more impactful.

 Hello, Lovelies.
 Today I wanted to encourage you all to reflect upon the money, career, and lifestyle goals you set for yourself at the beginning of the year.
-The end of April marked the end of the first quarter of the year…meaning we should be a quarter of the way towards accomplishing your goals for yourself.
 It is easy to be motivated at the beginning of every year because many of us view that time as a master reset.
 With December being a time of reflection we take the time to think about all of the things we could do better.
 We then set up goals for the new year.
 By January we are ready to make a plan and act on those goals and by May…. well, let’s just say sometimes things fall off a bit.
 If you have fallen behind or off track for your goals, don’t worry.
 You might just need a moment to stop and refuel.
 The moment you are ready to quit is usually the moment before a miracle.
 Don’t give up.

 Are Your Goals Still Relevant?